Vyral/jason-daniels/_drafts/whats-the-difference-between-buying-new-or-resale.md

 {% include youtube.html %}

+<center><em>I’m explaining how buying a newly built home is different from resale.</em></center>

-Many clients have asked what differentiates buying a newly built home versus a resale, so I’m diving into that topic today.
+<br>Many clients have asked what differentiates buying a newly built home versus a resale, so I’m diving into that topic today.

 First, with a new build you get that brand-new feeling, get to choose the colors and finishes, and **you get a 12-month warranty for everything in the house**, and sometimes the structural warranty lasts years.
 The procedure is also a bit different.
 You will need a real estate agent who knows the new construction process well to help guide you through it.
 There are different construction walk-throughs including frame or pre-drywall walks and final walks, and you need someone who knows what to look for.